History of Payton Pritchard in Timeline

 Payton Pritchard

-Payton Pritchard is a professional basketball player currently playing for the Boston Celtics in the NBA.
-He played college basketball for the Oregon Ducks, earning all-conference honors as a sophomore and being a Naismith Trophy finalist his senior year.
-Drafted 26th overall in 2020 by the Celtics, Pritchard reached the NBA Finals in 2022 and 2024, winning a championship in 2024.
-He was named NBA Sixth Man of the Year in 2025.
+Payton Pritchard is an American professional basketball player for the Boston Celtics.
+He played college basketball at Oregon, earning all-conference honors and becoming a Naismith Player of the Year finalist.
+Drafted 26th overall by the Celtics in 2020, Pritchard reached the NBA Finals in 2022 and 2024, winning a championship in 2024.
+In 2025, he was named NBA Sixth Man of the Year.

-In 2024, during game 5 against the Dallas Mavericks Pritchard made a half-court shot giving him his first NBA championship.
-According to the NBA it was the longest made basket in an NBA Finals game since 1997.
+According to the NBA, Pritchard's half-court shot during the 2024 NBA Finals was the longest made basket in an NBA Finals game since 1997.

 Others born on this day/year